Gohil-Bhumika-4Born/WEREPLAY/README.md

 1. Set `FLASK_ENV=production` in `.flaskenv`
 2. Use a production WSGI server (gunicorn, uWSGI)
-3. Set a strong `SECRET_KEY`
-4. Use a production database (PostgreSQL, MySQL)
+3. Use a production database (PostgreSQL, MySQL)
-5. Configure proper logging
+4. Configure proper logging
-6. Enable HTTPS
+5. Enable HTTPS

 ## License